Ross-Angus/classless-utopia/readme.md

 ## Blockquotes

-Use a serif typeface for blockquotes?
 Ratio of font size of quote to font size of citation should be 1.75:1

 ## Asides and figures

 Larger margin-bottom, to give breathing room from body text.
 If it has a `figcaption` the gap should be larger still

-Is there a way to use `figure` for pull-quote style stats?
-"49% of users thought this was a good idea".
-Use monospaced type?

 ## Card design: